+Once you have completed the ESOL/Bilingual Endorsement coursework and done your supervised practicum, you are ready to complete the program.
 PSU must provide verification to TSPC that you have met all requirements for the ESOL or ESOL/Bilingual Endorsement to be added to your teaching license.
 You are eligible to complete this final paperwork process if you have accomplished the following:

 - Admission to PSU’s ESOL/Bilingual Endorsement Program.

-- Completion or successful waiver of all required courses and the final practicum.
+- Completion (or successful waiver) of all required courses and the final practicum.

 - Passing the ESOL ORELA test (ESOL Praxis II test prior to 9/1/2009), with official score results sent to TSPC and PSU.

 - For the “bilingual” designation, passing additional required tests for Spanish, French, or German; or, providing other acceptable evidence of fluency in another language (see Proof of Bilingual Competency below).

 You hold either an Oregon Initial/Continuing, or Basic/Standard teaching license (the endorsement cannot be added to a transitional or any other type of license).

 - ESOL/Bilingual Endorsement Program of Study form

 General licensure information to contact licensure directly